 4. Clarify Your Branding and Design to Avoid Confusion

 One of the reasons Costco is so successful is because they tailored the branding to appeal to both wholesalers and retailers.

 As you make the shift to a unified platform, ensure your design and branding appeal to the different market segments you intend to serve.

 Many retail-wholesale online sellers promote their wholesale activities as an incentive for retail customers to purchase higher levels of inventory to reduce costs.
 Alternatively, on the wholesale side, eCommerce stores may entice B2B customers with the promise of a streamlined purchasing process and higher markups like that of B2C.

 Save Time and Risk with A Unified Platform

-A blended wholesale-retail storefront enables you to take advantage of one set of features.
+A blended wholesale retail storefront enables you to take advantage of a single set of features.
 From mobile-responsive designs to targeted branding, serve both buyers without the hassle of managing multiple solutions.
-It is easier to offer new products, slash advertising and maintenance costs, and quickly respond to time-sensitive issues.
+It is easier to offer new products, cut advertising and maintenance costs, and quickly respond to time-sensitive issues.

-However, unifying both can be a complex solution and mistakes can happen.
+However, unifying both can be a complex solution, and mistakes can happen.
 Presenting the wrong information to any of these groups can be detrimental to your business.
 Unless you or your team are website developers, this job should be handled by someone with experience.
-You eliminate stress, save costs, and have minimal downtime.